DAF201/2022_fall_school_garbage/Logic.md

 - the conditional statement p → q is proved by showing that its contrapositive, ¬q → ¬p is true

-Example: Prove that if n is an integer and 3n + 2 is odd, then n is odd.
+Example: Prove that if n is an integer and 3n + 2 is odd, then n is odd

 let n = 2k for some integer k